speedment/speedment-doc/pages/comparator.md

 ## Combining Comparators
 Several comparators can be combined to form a composite comparator that will sort entities using a combination of sort keys with different priorities.

-The following example shows a solution where we print out the films sorted firstly by rating in reversed order and then secondly (if the rating is the same) we sort by title:
+The following example prints the films sorted firstly by rating in reversed order and then secondly (if the rating is the same) by title:

 ``` java
     films.stream()